djemaouiahmed/Mini-Books-library/README.md

 2. Install dependesi
    npm install

-##Usage
+## Usage
-1.Start the app
+1. Start the app
    npm start

-2.Open the url:
+2. Open the url:
  http://localhost:3000
-3.Or you  can check the deployment
+3. Or you  can check the deployment

 To view the deployed application, [visit: Front Exam](https://djemaouiahmed.github.io/front-exam/)

-##Screenshots
+## Screenshots

-1.App interface
+1. App interface
-(screenshots/s1)
+(S1)